dragonraij/100daysofcode/angular/03Move/readme.txt

-Pizza Planet - Angular
+Move - Angular
 =========

-Pizza Planet wants to create an AngularJS app for their restaurant's menu.
-The menu displays the restaurant's appetizers, mains, and extras.
+Move is an exercise app.
+It makes use of ng repeat to display an array of exercises Also it has two functions which allow the user to increment or decrement reps

-Created by Raj Prasad 16 August, 2016
+Created by Raj Prasad 22 August, 2016

 As part of the 100 day coding challenge